Categories: Business

 6. Government:

 Each business falls in the realm of government agencies.
-It may be central or national, state or provincial, or also local.
+It may be central or national, state or provincial, or local.
 Every business quite often complies with various rules and regulations of the government.
-Communication between the government and business organizations calls them to be one of the types of stakeholders.
+Communication between the government and business organizations is one of the types of stakeholders.

 7. Trade Organizations: